aphanotus/borealis/README.md

 A function that returns the proportion of variance explained by each axis in a principal component analysis (PCA).

+#### read.mmm

+A function to read in linear multivariate morphometric (MMM) data from a `csv` or `xlsx` file.
+The input spread sheet is assumed to be "long," in the sense that one column includes a list measurements made either by hand or in grpahics software such as [ImageJ](https://imagej.net).
+This organization is typically a convenient for rapid data entry.
+The function reformats the multiple measurements into a list containing the data in a traditional tabular format, with each measurement in a seperate column.
+It also returns several elements describing the data and providing data provenance.

 #### read.tps

 A wrapper function for `geomorph::readland.tps`, which reads a `tps} file to obtain landmark coordinates and includes a few routine follow-up steps.